Enterprise-CMCS/managed-care-review/docs/Configuration.md

 #### `/configuration/email/devTeamHelpAddress`

-*[same in all env]* This is the help address displayed in state emails for contacting the MC-Review dev team.
+*[same in prod/val]* This is the help address displayed in state emails for contacting the MC-Review dev team.

 #### `/configuration/email/rateHelpAddress`

-*[same in all env]* This the help address displayed in state emails for contacting the rate policy team.
+*[same in prod/val* This the help address displayed in state emails for contacting the rate policy team.

 #### `/configuration/email/reviewHelpAddress`

-*[same in all env]* This the help address displayed in state emails for contacting the analyst review team.
+*[same in prod/val]* This the help address displayed in state emails for contacting the analyst review team.

 #### `/configuration/email/dmcp`